Ludwig Schulz

 Mr. Schulz studied at Munich Ludwig Maximilian University and Istanbul Bilgi University (Turkey).
 He graduated in 2009 with a Magister Artium (M.A.) degree in Political Science and International Relations, History and Culture of the Near and Middle East/ Turcology, and European Law.
 From 2011-2013 he held a graduates' stipend from the Konrad Adenauer Foundation, and has subsequently conducting and publishing research on Turkey and the Middle East.

-Mr. Schulz's fields of expertise and interest include primarily Turkey’s domestic and foreign affairs, economic and energy policies as well as societal issues, such as the Kurdish or minority issues, cultural studies, the intercultural and interreligious dialogue as well as aspects of the living conditions of Turks in Germany.
-Mr. Schulz regularly lectures on Turkey and Middle East politics at academic and civic education institutions in Germany and abroad.
-His projects and activities brought him many countries in the MENA region, such as Algeria, Tunisia, Israel and the Gulf countries.
-Furthermore, at C.A.P. he managed the "Black Sea Young Reformers Fellowship" in 2013, dedicated to transformation processes at the Black Sea region, and from 2016-2020 the project "Political consultancy and strategy development" of the Government of Bavaria with the Tunisian Republic together with partner institutions in Tunisia.
-From 2013 to 2022 he was also member of te baord of Network Turkey.
+Furthermore, at C.A.P., he managed the "Black Sea Young Reformers Fellowship" in 2013, dedicated to transformation processes at the Black Sea region, and from 2016-2020 the project "Political consultancy and strategy development" of the Government of Bavaria with the Tunisian Republic together with partner institutions in Tunisia.
+From 2013 to 2022 he was also member of the board of Network Turkey.

 Contact: schulz[at]meia-research.org